5 Reasons Your Body Posture Affects Weight Loss

 And, you probably have guessed that this will decrease your performance and lead to injuries.
 Also, everyone has more than one postural misalignment or distortion pattern.
 These postural problems need to be identified before you begin your exercise program.

+That is why it is important to have a postural assessment performed by a fitness professional.
 In the next section, I will discuss the cumulative injury cycle and postural distortion patterns.
 Stay tuned because your posture affects how you live, exercise and compete!

 2. Cumulative Injury Cycle